 Travel: Interns who qualify under the TSA background check will have the opportunity to use UPS jumpseat privileges for UPS business travel.

 401(k) Plan: UPS interns are eligible to participate in the UPS 401(k) Savings Plan.
-UPS will contribute 50% of up to 6% of eligible pay contributed to the UPS Savings Plan.

 Employee Discounts: UPS interns can take advantage of their employment status at UPS to enjoy discounts with an approved list of companies in different cities around the country.